leah-tgu/specpp/README.md

    2. ProMPackageManager has to be run first to resolve ProM dependencies
    3. ProM launches this local ProM instance with the plugin in the package prom/
    4. ProMLessSPECpp contains the basic 'event log in - Petri net out' command line interface
-   5. BasicSupervisedSPECpp is deprecated but provides lots of output for experimentation
+   5. `BasicSupervisedSPECpp` is deprecated but provides lots of output for experimentation
-   6. CodeDefinedConfigurationSample has a hard-coded execution setup that exemplifies the code defined framework configuration options
+   6. `CodeDefinedConfigurationSample` has a hard-coded execution setup that exemplifies the code defined framework configuration options
-   7. Evaluation provides an extensive command line interface for batch execution and automatic parameter variation (see [help](src/org/processmining/specpp/headless/help.md))
+   7. `Batching` provides an extensive command line interface for batch execution and automatic parameter variation (see [help](src/org/processmining/specpp/headless/batch/help.md))